 During the first of the two sessions of the New Music Incubator project the participants met and created new music pieces daily all of which were premiered every night.
 All concerts were internal and without audiences, and all participants had to work with different teams each day.
 The second session took place in Brussels on 15 February 2016 in the framework of the ECSA winter session.
 The concert was held at Q-O2 in Molenbeek.
 18 European artists from 16 different countries gathered to recreate the process of close collaboration and to present the outcome of the work they produced when they travelled to Mrežnica.
 The event encompassed an eclectic mix of cross-genre, traditional, trans-disciplinary and musical compositions.

-Phase II and thus the next NMI concert will take place in Brussels at Q-O2 on 19 February 2018 where some of the works will be re-developed and performed.
+Phase II and thus the next NMI concert will take place in cooperation with the Music Academy Watermael- Boiforts in Brussels at Maison Haute on 19 February 2018 where some of the works will be re-developed and performed.
+Please find the invitation here.